 Whether you’re building your new site’s brand from scratch, or are rethinking the palette of your existing website, this guide will help you choose the right color scheme.
 We’ll run you through the best colors for websites, and help you find the one that suits your site’s unique character and style.

-Color is a massive aspect of branding.
-For example, you may have noticed that almost every fast food restaurant uses red and yellow in their logos, as these colors encourage hunger and friendliness.
+After all, color is a massive aspect of branding.
+Ever noticed that almost every fast food restaurant uses red and yellow in their logos?
+That’s because together, these encourage hunger and friendliness.
 Orange implies fun and friendly, blue is reliability, and green suggests freshness and nature, while black indicates luxury or elegance.

 Like we mentioned, colors can trigger certain feelings on sight.
 There is a lot behind color psychology – you can check out the infographic on this page for some interesting unpacking of different brands and the colors they use, as well as the feelings they inspire.

 You might think that you aren’t affected by colors, but you’d be surprised to see the difference that color selection can make to a company’s bottom line.
 In fact, 85% of people claimed that color has a major influence on what they buy.

 When some companies experimented with their button colors, they noticed a sharp uptick or decline in their conversions.
 For example, Beamax, a company who makes projection screens, noticed a gargantuan 53.1% increase in clicks on links that were red vs links that were blue.

 And that’s not just clicks – a study run on the mental impact of colors found that colors boosted brand recognition by an average of 80%.
 For example, think of Coca-Cola, and you’ll likely picture their vibrant red cans.

 Don’t take this to mean that red is king, however, as there’s no real rule to this.
 If your site is mainly red, a red call to action won’t stand out that much, so you’ll want to play around with colors until you find a combination that works for you.